crystalchavez99/final-portfolio-template/Deployment/README.md

 * Using relational databases to store data in tables to allow queries to be executed for the usage of flash cards
 * Used SQL Server Supabase made of a full Postgres DB
 * Alongside that used a noSQL to host front page such as Firebase so doesn't require a fixed schema

+### JF 3.3
+Can link code to data sets
+* Linking my project to datasets with Supabase which a backend database
+* Connects with 3.7 as well

 ### JF 3.7
 Can implement authentication and authorization to an API.
-* To implement auth I used 0Auth and Supabase since they support
+* To implement auth I used 0Auth and Supabase since they support it.
+  * Installed the supabase client sdk
-* Configured auth methods with the usage of 0Auth
+  * Init the client
+  * Ensure request data works (All Http Methods)
+  * Supabase provides built in methods